Monday to Friday

 Ruth Mortimer had interests beyond the Renaissance.
 She collected letters and verses by the Victorian writer Harriet Prescott Spofford (now in Smith’s manuscript collections).
 She was particularly intrigued by Mary Shelley’s Frankenstein; in 1976 she acquired a three-volume first edition (printed in 1818) for Smith.
 She wrote “Frankenstein: A Publishing History,” one of four essays printed in the 1983 Pennyroyal Press edition of Frankenstein, and she amassed her own collection of modern editions of the novel, many of them illustrated paperbacks.
 Her Frankenstein collection of books and ephemera, now in the Mortimer Rare Book Room, is used extensively by classes here.

 Dorothy King was born July 11, 1914 in Northville, Michigan.
-She attended the University of Cincinnati and in 1938 joined the staff of its library.
-She moved to Ann Arbor in 1941 to work as a cataloguer at the University of Michigan Library while earning her Library School degree.
-Her love of rare books led her to the position of Assistant Curator of Rare Books at Michigan in 1943.
-King knew Eunice Wead—professor in the library school and curator of rare books—in Michigan, and perhaps Wead—who taught book history at Smith from 1945-1947—encouraged her to apply to become the curator of rare books at Smith, a position King assumed in 1946.
+She attended the University of Cincinnati and joined the staff of its library in 1938.
+King moved to Ann Arbor, Michigan in 1941 to work as a cataloger at the University of Michigan Library while earning her Library School degree.
+King's love of rare books led her to the position of assistant curator of rare books at Michigan in 1943.
+While at Michigan, King knew Eunice Wead, a professor in the University of Michigan's library school and curator of rare books, and who formerly taught book history at Smith College form 1945-1947.
+Perhaps Wead encouraged King to apply to become the curator of rare books at Smith, a position King assumed in 1946.

-When King came to Smith, she found that the previous curator, Marion Brown, had left to serve in the Canadian military during the war, which essentially stopped progress on the recently-formed rare book collection.
+When King came to Smith, she found that the previous curator, Marion Brown, had left campus to serve in the Canadian military during the war.
+This essentially stopped the progress on the recently-formed rare book collection.
 King proceeded to build up these holdings with great speed, taking the Rare Book Room from fewer than 2,000 volumes in 1946 to more than 7,000 volumes in 1974 (The present collection includes approximately 45,000 books and manuscripts.)

-Mary Dunham, Smith College Librarian from 1920-1942, had a great interest in rare books.
 On February 14, 1939, Dunham addressed an Alumnae Council session, describing the work of a college library.
-A press release for this event notes that she spoke of the numerous collections in the Smith College Library and “of the treasures to be found in the Rare Book room,” a space created in the 1937 addition to Neilson Library, which she oversaw.
-Dunham also suggested that Smith would be “a most appropriate place for the development of a collection of books on prominent English and American women and their activities. … If the Friends of Smith College Library, which has been under consideration for several years, should eventually be organized, this is a field that would repay a collector’s effort.”
+A press release for this event notes that she spoke of the numerous collections in the Smith College Library and “of the treasures to be found in the Rare Book room."
+The Rare Book room was created in the 1937 addition to Neilson Library, which she oversaw.
+Dunham also suggested to the Alumnae Council session that Smith College would be “a most appropriate place for the development of a collection of books on prominent English and American women and their activities. … If the Friends of Smith College Library, which has been under consideration for several years, should eventually be organized, this is a field that would repay a collector’s effort.”